THE SPORTWhat is Crew?

 What kinds of activities?
 Selling stuff door-to-door that nobody wants to buy?

+Many parents work as a team on concession stands at Amway Arena and the Citrus Bowl events for a percentage of the sales which goes to their rower's account.
 Our primary sales product are poinsettias during the holidays, something we have found that people and businesses do want to buy.
 We also have advertising sales in our Yearbook, ergathons for rowers to collect sponsors and we are always looking for other opportunities that will bring in revenue which can be credited to rower accounts.
 Some parents have paid their entire financial obligation (except for the first registration fee) for all 4 years of their rower's tenure.

 Okay, but if I want to just pay by check, how much is it, and what about extras?